Zeb Terry

-Zebulon Alexander Terry (June 17, 1891 – March 14, 1988) was a professional baseball player who played infielder in the Major Leagues from – for the Boston Braves, Chicago Cubs, Chicago White Sox, and Pittsburgh Pirates.
+Zebulon Alexander Terry (June 17, 1891 – March 14, 1988) was a professional baseball player who played infield in the Major Leagues from – for the Boston Braves, Chicago Cubs, Chicago White Sox, and Pittsburgh Pirates.
 He played college baseball at Stanford University.

 Terry made his big-league debut on April 12, 1916, starting at shortstop for the White Sox against the Detroit Tigers in a game at Comiskey Park.
 He went hitless with a walk, but teammates didn't fare much better that day against Detroit's Harry Coveleski, who pitched a three-hit shutout.